 - 1 teaspoon vanilla extract

 For serving (optional): vanilla ice cream, whipped cream or caramel sauce

 - Peel the apples if desired and then cut into slices 1/4" thick.
 You can then cut the apples in half if you'd like smaller pieces.

-- Then place the apples in a sauce pan.
-Squeeze juice of a lemon in if desired.
-Then add in the apple juice, brown sugar, corn starch, lemon juice, cinnamon and salt.
+- Then place the apples in a saucepan.
+Squeeze the juice of a lemon in if desired.
+Then add in the apple juice, brown sugar, cornstarch, lemon juice, cinnamon, and salt.
 Cook over medium heat for 3-5 minutes.

-- Mix the butter, sugar and vanilla in a medium size bowl.
+- Mix the butter, sugar, and vanilla in a medium-sized bowl.
 Once it's mixed, add in the flour and baking powder.
 Add in a pinch of salt and cinnamon if desired.
 Mix just until combined.

 - Preheat oven to 350°F. Butter a 9×13" or 9×9" (for a thicker crust) baking dish.
 Then pour the apples into the pan.
 Flatten the dough to place on top.
 Sprinkle with a Tablespoon of sugar (or cinnamon sugar) if desired.